• Skip to primary navigation

 Wild Garlic and Potato Soup

-Creamy wild garlic and potato soup made with just a few ingredients and ready in no time.
-The perfect way of using foraged wild garlic.
+This creamy wild garlic and potato soup is made with just a few ingredients and is ready in no time.
+It's the perfect way to use foraged herbs.

 5 from 1 vote